 The main purpose of the race is to create and maintain contacts between youths from different countries and background.
 The crews on the ships must contain of at least 50% youths, 15 to 25 years old, so called trainees.
 Many of the trainees have little to none experience of sailing, and about 3000 to 4000 youths participate every year.

-Ships of different classesThe ships are classed from A to D. In each class the best (fastest) ship wins a prize.
-The most coveted prize is however given to the ship whose crew has shown the best comradeship and established the best international contacts.
-That winner is decided by a vote among the crews of the vessels.
+The ships are divided into classes from A to D. In every class, the three fastest ships receive a prize.
+The most prestigious prize however, is given to the ship whose crew has shown greatest camaraderie and has established the best international contacts.
+The winner is decided by a vote among the crews of the ships.

-The organizers of The Tall Ships RacesThe Tall Ships Races are arranged by Sail Training International, STI.
-This is a non profit organization based in Gosport, England.
-Twenty five countries are members - among these Sweden - The organization is not affiliated with any political or religious movement.
+Sail Training International, STI arranges The Tall Ships Races.
+STI is a non-profit organization based in Gosport, England.
+Twenty-five countries are members, and the organization is not affiliated with any political or religious movements.

 The organisation behind The Tall Ships Races is Sail Training International (STI), a registered charity with roots in the very first race of Sail Training Tall Ships in 1956.
 The organisation is based in Gosport, England, and organises a range of events and competitions for sailing ships all over the world.
 The largest of these are The Tall Ships Races, which is held during summer in European waters.

 The race is planned four years ahead, and it consists of 2-3 race legs and one cruise-in-company.
 The cruise-in-company gives trainees a chance to change ships, experience new challenges and make new friends.
 The racing legs are organised by STI.